 Neck scarves may be worn in cold weather.
 They should be black in colour and made of wool or a similar material, with no visible logos.
 Scarves should not be worn over the face.

 Surgical face masks or similar should only be worn where there is a medical need - students who wish to wear a surgical face masks should have a note provided by parents / carers.

 Students may wear headscarves for the purpose of religious observation; headscarves must be plain black.

 Heavy make-up should not be worn, nor nail varnish.
 Pupils breaking this rule will have to remove makeup/nail varnish in Student Services.

 For health and safety reasons, and to avoid the distress caused to individuals by loss or damage to personal property, jewellery may not be worn.
-The only exceptions are jewellery of accepted religious significance, a watch, or one pair of small ear studs.
-Nose pins, bracelets, and necklaces are not allowed.
+The only exceptions are jewellery of accepted religious significance (such as the kara for Sikhs), a watch, or one pair of small ear studs (through the ear lobe) and / or a plain nose stud.
+Nose rings, bracelets, and necklaces are not allowed.
 Rings are not to be worn at school.